C2SP/C2SP/tlog-checkpoint.md

 signature algorithm based on the ecosystem they operate in.

 According to the note specification, clients MUST ignore unknown signatures.
-This enables, for example, log key rotation, or witness cosigning.
+This enables, for example, log key rotation, and witness cosigning.